ghosert/grunt-applymin/README.md

 endmin: 'static/assets'

 This will lead to warning, since `endmin: 'static/assets'` means your minified files will be in `static/assets` instead of `assets` mentioned in html template.
-They should be consistent.
-To make it right, change html template to this:
+They are inconsistent.
+To make it right, change html template like this:

 ```
 <!-- beginmin: static/assets/main.lib.min.css -->